nexDigitalDev/kong-ratelimiting-demo/README.md

 $ http POST http://localhost:8001/consumers username=Consumer1
 ```

 You can either use Kong Manager Interface.
-In this case, navigate to **http://localhost:8002/** and in the **default** workspace navigate to the **Consumers** page.
-Then click on **New Consumer** and fill the form as bellow:
+In this case, navigate to [http://localhost:8002/](http://localhost:8002/) and in the **default** workspace navigate to the **Consumers** page.
+Then click on "**New Consumer**" and fill the form as bellow :

 ![Create Consumer](https://github.com/nexDigitalDev/kong-ratelimiting-demo/blob/master/img/createconsumer.PNG?raw=true)

-> You can also navigate directly to **http://localhost:8002/consumers/create** to create the consumer.
+> You can also navigate directly to [http://localhost:8002/default/consumers/create](http://localhost:8002/default/consumers/create).

 ## How to enable plugins: the example of Key Authentication plugin

 In Kong, the notion of Authentication is highly related to Consumers.
 There are multiple plugins for Authentication.
 In this tutorial, the simple **[Key Authentication](https://docs.konghq.com/hub/kong-inc/key-auth/)** is used.
 With this example, you will have a general idea of how to enable plugins in Kong.
 > If you want to use other Authentication plugins or simply have a look on the available Kong plugins, you can refer to the [Kong Hub](https://docs.konghq.com/hub/) page.

 Generally, each plugin has its own documentation page.
-Within this page, there is information about how to install that plugin, how to configure and use it.
+Within this page, there is information about how to enable that plugin, how to configure and use it.
 A plugin can be configured as global plugin which means it is not associated to any Service, Route or Consumer.
 Global plugins will be run on every request.
 Otherwise, you can enbale a plugin on a specific Service or Route and sometimes on a Consumer.

 Basically, if you want to install a plugin the best practice is to follow the documentation page of that plugin.
 Now, enable the **[Key Authentication](https://docs.konghq.com/hub/kong-inc/key-auth/)** on **swapi-service**.
 According to the documentation page, you can use the command line by executing the following commands:
 ```bash